Euro zone takes step to deeper integration, key issues unresolved

 Yet Germany, the Netherlands and other northern countries fear that agreeing to EDIS now could mean they would be burdened with the repayment of deposits in countries like Italy, Greece or Portugal, where banks are vulnerable, often as a legacy of the sovereign debt crisis of 2010-2015.

-After a year of talks, EU finance ministers were unable to agree even when to start discussing EDIS and, like with the euro zone budget, wanted leaders to break the deadlock.
+After a year of talks, EU finance ministers were unable to agree even when to start discussing EDIS and, as with the euro zone budget, wanted leaders to break the deadlock.

 This did not happen as leaders chose to focus on the need to reduce risks in the banking system instead and called for work to advance on the Banking Union in general, without even any direct reference to the deposit scheme.